nallagondu/production_ed/week2/day3.md

 So if you choose `us.amazon.nova-lite-v1:0` then you need permission to access Nova models in each of: us-east-1, us-east-2, us-west-2

-And if you choose `eu.amazon.nova-lite-v1:0` then you need permission to access Nova mnodels in each of: eu-central-1, eu-north-1, eu-west-1, eu-west-3
+And if you choose `eu.amazon.nova-lite-v1:0` then you need permission to access Nova models in each of: eu-central-1, eu-north-1, eu-west-1, eu-west-3

 Phew!
 If you don't request the relevant Bedrock regions, then you may see a permissions error at some point, and you'd need to come to Bedrock in the console and fix this.
 Quite tiresome!